seanreed1111/sql-recipes/recipes.md

 ---
 2-14. performing Aggregations over Moving Windows Problem
 You need to provide static and moving SUMmaries or aggregates based on the same data.
-For example, as part of a sales report, you need to provide a monthly SUMmary of sales order amounts, together with a moving three- month average of sales amounts for comparison.
+For example, as part of a sales report, you need to provide a monthly summary of sales order amounts, together with a moving three- month average of sales amounts for comparison.

 Solution
 SQL provides moving or rolling window functions as part of the analytical function set.
 This gives you the ability to reference any number of preceding rows in a result set, the current row in the result set, and any number of following rows in a result set.
 Our initial recipe uses the current row and the three preceding rows to calculate the rolling average of order values.